 - Retraining and resettling former military personnel

 Various initiatives are underway to help Ukraine retrain and resettle former military personnel made redundant as a result of the progressive downsizing of the Ukrainian armed forces.
-For instance, expert help is being given to help Ukraine develop a comprehensive resettlement programme.
-By implementing these programmes, NATO is assisting Ukraine in the management of the socio-economic consequences of defence reform.
+By implementing these career transition programmes, NATO is assisting Ukraine in the management of the socio-economic consequences of defence reform.
 By the end of 2013, NATO programmes had retrained close to 7,000 officers.
 Of these, 75 per cent are on average employed within six months after the completion of the retraining course.

 - Destroying stockpiles of weapons and munitions

-Individual Allies are also supporting the destruction of Ukraine’s stockpiles of anti-personnel mines, munitions and small arms and light weapons through PfP Trust Fund projects.
+Individual Allies are also supporting the destruction of Ukraine’s stockpiles of anti-personnel mines, munitions and small arms and light weapons through Partnership Trust Fund projects.